 Furthermore, we’re hearing they’ll offer a budget Galaxy S11e with a 6.2 or 6.4-inch screen (yes, that’s huge) then go up to 6.7 for the Galaxy S11 and 6.9-inches on the Galaxy S11+ or Pro.
 I hope Samsung doesn’t make that big of a leap, but so far all signs point to exactly that.

-The Samsung Galaxy S11 release date is around 3 or 3-1/2 months away and some of you might not have the ability to wait.
+The Samsung Galaxy S11 release date is only around 2 months away and some of you might not have the ability to wait.
 That said, the Galaxy S11 should be on your radar, just like it is on ours.
 So much in fact, that here’s why you should wait and a list of what we want to see next from Samsung in 2020.

 5 Things We Want To See Next on the Galaxy S11